Summary for Decision-Makers

 Security Challenges in Web Application Development

 Security is one of the most critical aspects of web application development.
 Modern web apps process sensitive customer data, integrate with multiple systems, and are exposed to the internet, making them a prime target for cyberattacks.
-According to the Verizon Data Breach Investigations Report, web application attacks account for over 25% of confirmed breaches globally.
-Below are key security challenges every business should address.
+According to the Verizon Data Breach Investigations Report, 31% of breaches now begin with the exploitation of software vulnerabilities.
+This reinforces the need to integrate secure development, vulnerability management, and regular testing into the web application lifecycle.

 1. Injection Attacks